Media and Events

 Income Inequalities: the gender gap and parenthood penalty

 Leading research from Professor Gail Pacheco indicates that New Zealand still faces issues of equality; the gender pay gap remains at 9.2% and worsens after motherhood.
-Commissioned by the Ministry for Women, Professor Pacheco’s report ‘Parenthood and Labour Market Outcomes’ showed that women across all incomes groups are less likely to be employed after becoming mothers.
+Commissioned by the Ministry for Women, Professor Pacheco’s report ‘Parenthood and Labour Market Outcomes’ showed that women across all income groups are less likely to be employed after becoming mothers.

 News about the gender pay gap and the cost of motherhood gained media attention on 29 May 2018 and has since sparked a vigorous debate about New Zealand’s progress toward equality.
-Opinions were particularly high during New Zealand Suffrage Week in mid-September, with NZWRI's tweets gaining almost 7,500 impressions when reflecting on the NZ Herald article ‘Mind the Gap’.
+Opinions were particularly strong during the New Zealand Suffrage Week in mid-September, with NZWRI's tweets gaining almost 7,500 impressions when reflecting on the NZ Herald article ‘Mind the Gap’.

-Many organisations joined the discussion about New Zealand’s income inequalities, an array of which include: Southland Express; 1News; Radio NZ ; NZ Herald; The Conversation; Ministry for Women; The Spinoff; Newsie ; National Council of Women of New Zealand; Voxy.co.nz; AUT News; The Age; Stuff.co.nz; Brisbane Times, WA Today; The Sydney Morning Herald; Employment Today Magazine; and Victorious.
+Many organisations joined the discussion about New Zealand’s income inequalities, an array of which include: Southland Express; 1News; Radio NZ ; NZ Herald; The Conversation; Ministry for Women; The Spinoff; Newsie ; National Council of Women of New Zealand; Voxy.co.nz; AUT News; The Age; Stuff NZ; Brisbane Times, WA Today; The Sydney Morning Herald; Employment Today Magazine; and Victorious.

 2018 NZIER Economics Award Winner - Professor Gail Pacheco